CodingErik/teamGenerator/README.md

 ### User input

-The project must prompt the user to build an engineering team.
+The project will prompt the user with questions to build an engineering team.
 An engineering team consists of a manager, and any number of engineers and interns.

 ### Roster output